hikatanguy/cv/README.md

 ## Who am I and what am I looking for?
 Information technology engineer and manager, 33 years old, father of 2, living in Bordeaux, France.

+Passionate by the tech universe, project and human management.

-After 8 years in the tech field as a network and security engineer, where I learned lots of things and grow up as an engineer and a human being, I understood that I was happier and better leading a team and helping its members to grow.
+After 7 years in the tech field as a network and security engineer, where I learned lots of things and grow up as an engineer and a human being, I understood that I was happier and better leading a team and helping its members to grow.

 I seized the opportuny offered by OVHcloud to manage one – and then two – teams of software engineers.<br>
-Today, I love this mission and I am eager to continue in a challenging environment with great ambition, to build strong teams and achieve big projects.
+Today, I love this mission and I am eager to continue in a challenging (new?) environment with great ambition, to build strong teams and achieve big projects.
 <br><br>

 ## Professional experience